bigfirellc/thoughtbubble/readme.md

 sudo apt install python3 virtualenv
 ```

-Create a virtualenv in the thoughtbubble directory
+Create a virtualenv in the thoughtbubble directory, and activate it:

 ```bash
 cd ~/thoughtbubble*